The Enchanted Kitchen: an Online Course

 These are quick, easy spells for life’s essentials and life’s joys.
 Lessons are quick and easy, too.

-The way I teach you, a complete beginner can be a powerful kitchen witch.
+With this class, a complete beginner can be a powerful kitchen Witch.

-My style hearth magic fits into your day.
-Most of it can be done while cooking, cleaning, and other customary activities, which means you can do plenty of witchcraft to manifest the life you want.
+Learn a style of hearth magic that fits into your day.
+Most of it can be done while cooking, cleaning, and doing other common activities.
+So you can do plenty of Witchcraft to manifest the life you want.

 Use ordinary household objects, like spoons and culinary herbs, as mystical tools.

-When busy, stressed, or ill, it’s hard to find time and energy for spellwork.
+When busy, stressed, or ill, it’s hard to do any spell-casting.
 Learn sixty-second enchantments, manageable for anyone.
-These spells are so easy and powerful.
+These spells are easy and powerful.

 And learn longer hearth rituals, for special occasions when you have time and desire.

-The Enchanted Kitchen is one of the Faerie shamanism courses I channel: this style of hearth witchery is potent mystically, spiritually, and magically, and we’ll access these immense blessings easily.
 The Fey Folk add beauty to the magic and reveal mystical secrets.
-Beginners and adepts gain huge improvement, inside and out.
-I have something unique in this class—channeled from past lives.
+Beginners and adepts gain huge improvements, inside and out.
+I have something unique in this class—channeled from past lives, channeled from otherworldly memories of my ancestors.

 You receive:

 1) Twenty lessons, one a week.
-Each lesson is a digital Book of Shadows entry (PDF), ornamented by my original shamanic art, which blesses our work.
+Each lesson is a digital Book of Shadows entry (PDF), ornamented by my original Shamanic art, which blesses our work.
+The art will be crisp with clear details.
+Long story short, I can’t make my art as crisp and clear on this website.

-Course material is spread over 20 lessons to make every lesson bite-sized, so it fits into your busy week.
-You also get three weeks off for the holidays.
+Course material is spread over twenty lessons.
+This makes every lesson bite-sized.
+So it fits into your busy week.

 You’ll learn a lot a lot a lot.
 But I tailored lessons to be manageable even for super-busy folks who have countless responsibilities and constant, unexpected commitments.
 I want you to have tools to overcome the challenges life throws at you.

-3) I’m available by phone for up to 45 minutes.
-If you have questions about the material, need support because your commitment to doing the lessons falters, want to further explore a particularly tantalizing part of the curriculum, or have other concerns, feel free to phone.
+3) Personal mentoring.
+I’m available by phone for up to 45 minutes.
+If you have questions about the material, need support because your commitment to doing the lessons falters, want to explore a particularly tantalizing part of the curriculum more, or have other concerns, feel free to phone.

 You can divide the 45 minutes into two or three conversations.
 Conversations must occur during the span of the course or within a month after.